 Brescia is bigger, and its population is about 2.4 times larger than the population of Como.
 When comparing the population of Como vs. Brescia, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
 So, always research the type of place that you want to visit and the activities that interest you.

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 In the summer, Como is around the same temperature as Brescia.
-Typically, the summer temperatures in Como in July are around 23°C (73°F), and Brescia is about 24°C (75°F).
+Typically, the summer temperatures in Como in July average around 23°C (73°F), and Brescia averages at about 24°C (75°F).

 In Brescia, it's very sunny this time of the year.
 It's quite sunny in Como.
 In the summer, Como often gets less sunshine than Brescia.
 Como gets 250 hours of sunny skies this time of year, while Brescia receives 286 hours of full sun.